hanegraaff/jenkins-resiliency-sl/readme.md

 # Library framework
 Each global variable is built on top of a framework based on the Java AWS SDK, and is implemented by the classes in ```src```folder.
-This section provides a high level overview of the package structure
+This section provides a high level overview of the package structure.

 ## Logging package
 ```groovy